Blood Testing Services

 There needs to be enough fetal DNA in the maternal blood to be able to provide a result.
-If there is insufficient fetal DNA in the sample (occurring in 3-5% of cases), another blood sample from the mother may be required.
+If there is insufficient fetal DNA in the sample (occurring in less than 2% of cases), another blood sample from the mother may be required.

 This will be processed in the laboratory at no extra charge.